thoeve/ptnotifications/README.md

 What things you need to install the software and how to install them

-If you already have Profit Trailer running on the same machine you can ignore this.
+If you already have ProfitTrailer running on the same machine you can ignore this.

 Make sure you have Java 8 (1.8.0_131 and up) installed on your computer.
 (Java 9 will not work).
 Windows & Linux require Java 8 JRE - [Download](https://www.java.com/en/download/).